Land reform in Mexico: Calles and the Maximato, 1924-1934

-Plutarco Elías Calles was the successor to Obregón in the election of 1924 and when Obregón assassinated in 1928 after being re-elected president Calles remained in power 1928-1934 as the jefe máximo (maximum chief) in a period known as the Maximato.
+Plutarco Elías Calles was the successor to Obregón in the election of 1924 and when Obregón was assassinated in 1928 after being re-elected president Calles remained in power 1928-1934 as the jefe máximo (maximum chief) in a period known as the Maximato.
 Along with fellow Sonoran Obregón, Calles was not an advocate of land reform, and sought to create a vital industrial sector in Mexico.
 In general, Calles blocked measures for land reform and sided with landlords.
 During his presidency, the U.S. government was opposed to land reform in Mexico, since some of its citizens owned land and petroleum enterprises there.
 Although ejidos had been created under Obregón's presidency, Calles envisioned them being turned into private holdings.
 Calles's administration did seek to expand the agricultural sector by colonizing areas not previously cultivated or existing lands that were deemed inefficiently used.
 Extending credit to agricultural enterprises benefited large land owners rather than the peasantry.
 State-constructed Irrigation projects to increase production likewise benefited them.
 Since many revolutionary leaders, including Obregón and Calles, were recipients of large tracts of land, they were direct beneficiaries of state-directed agricultural infrastructure and credit.
 During Calles's presidency (1924–28), 3.2 million hectares of agricultural land were distributed, 2.4% of all agricultural land.
 The largest category of land distributed was non-agricultural land ranging from forests, pastures, mountainous, and other uncultivable lands, ranging from 60% to nearly 80% in 1928.
 Rainfed land was the next largest category, ranging from 35% to 20%.
 The smallest amount was irrigable land, just 3-4%.